keboola/connection-docs/extractors/aws-s3/index.md

 In this section you can modify the delimiter and enclosure of the CSV file.
-The default values are based on the [RFC 4180](https://tools.ietf.org/html/rfc4180).
+The default values are based on [RFC 4180](https://tools.ietf.org/html/rfc4180).